 Most of us are taught in middle school that forces are what makes airplanes fly.
 This explanation is true, but it’s just not the complete answer.
 So here’s how the explanation goes – there are four fundamental forces in flight: lift, drag, weight and thrust, and the balance of these four forces make air planes fly.

 An aircraft, like a car or train, is built in sections or components, and each component has a specific function.
 For example, the cockpit or flight deck houses the controls and is where the pilots fly the aircraft from, the fuselage often contains the payload such as passengers and cargo, the engines or propellers provide the forward thrust to propel the aircraft forward, and the airplane wings produce the necessary lift to support everything in flight, and the tail provides the stabilizing force to keep the plane level.

 Weight is the downward force on an aircraft caused by gravity acting on its mass.
 It always acts vertically downward toward the center of the earth.

 When an aircraft is taking off, the thrust is greater than the drag, which is why it accelerates, and the lift is greater than the weight, which is why it gains altitude.
 When the aircraft is cruising through the sky, the thrust and the drag are equal, which is why the aircraft maintains a constant airspeed.
-The lift and the weight are equal, which is why it stays at the same altitude.
+The lift force and the weight are equal, which is why it stays at the same altitude.
 Simple right?